-100% of the Ofgem agreed datasets available, within fixed timescales. ✓ Working with other network companies and vectors, and providing a team of specialists (Strategic Optimisers) to partner with local authorities and regional governments to support the optimisation of network planning, design, and implementation of public EV charging and heat electrification initiatives.
+(Strategic Optimisers) to partner with local authorities and regional governments to support the optimisation of network planning, design, and implementation of public EV charging and heat electrification initiatives.
 A proposed Whole System planning function will be accountable for assimilating feedback from Strategic Optimisers and delivering Whole System solutions and outcomes in a coordinated manner with other network companies and vectors.
-Please see Annex 4A.26 for more information. ✓ We will work with stakeholders to prioritise what planning data we publish.
+We will work with stakeholders to prioritise what planning data we publish.
 We will do this by engaging with our stakeholders annually to consult on the content, frequency, and method of data publication, and supporting metadata.
-We will further develop our stakeholder feedback mechanism on our Energy Data Hub as a route for stakeholder feedback.
-As a result of this infrastructure and these processes, we plan to be capable of sharing the following network planning data with the ESO, network users, and other interested parties: ✓ Publishing our flexibility requirements through our tenders, so that potential providers can easily understand our requirements and engage with us. ✓ Publishing a range of network planning data, including through heat maps, the Throughout RIIO- ED2 Meets Costs: Included within our costs for the enabling systems and associated support costs.
+We will further develop our stakeholder feedback mechanism as a route for stakeholder feedback.
+As a result of this infrastructure and these processes, we plan to be capable of sharing the following network planning data with the ESO, network users, and other interested parties: ✓ Publishing our flexibility requirements through our tenders, so that potential providers can easily understand our requirements and engage with us. ✓ Publishing a range of network planning data, including through heat maps, the Long-Term Development Statement (LTDS), Network Development Plan (NDP), and Embedded Capacity Register. ✓ Publishing a range of information on all network constraints on the 33kV and 132kV Throughout RIIO- ED2 Meets Costs: Included within our costs for the enabling systems and associated support costs.
 Benefits: Delivers qualitative benefits of the ESO-DSO coordination, which is a prerequisite for the realization of the £0.027-0.100bn of wider whole system benefits.
 It delivers technological benefits as data share will enable the digitalisation of the GB energy system.
 It supports local authorities and devolved government in planning and delivering decarbonisation.
-It
+It reduces disruption by enabler utilities to better optimise infrastructure and maintenance activities.